-The Coronavirus Job Retention Scheme is a temporary scheme open to all UK employers for at least three months starting from 1st March 2020.
-We expect the scheme to be up and running by the end of April.
+The Coronavirus Job Retention Scheme is a temporary scheme open to all UK employers for at least four months starting from 1st March 2020.

 Employers can use a portal to claim for 80% of furloughed employees’ usual monthly wage costs, up to £2,500 a month.

 You must furlough your employee (temporary lay off) to be able to access this grant.
 You must get your employees to agree to furlough.

 Who can claim